trynthink/scout/docs/analysis_approach.rst

 Step 1: Develop initial ECM definition(s)
 -----------------------------------------

 Users may define entirely new ECMs or modify existing ECM definitions located in the "ecm_definitions" directory.
 Each Scout ECM definition centers around seven user-specified attributes.
-Three of these seven attributes -- energy performance, installed cost, and lifetime -- may be assigned a probability distribution [#]_ instead of a point value; these attributes also require source information from the user.
+Three of these seven attributes -- energy efficiency, installed cost, and lifetime -- may be assigned a probability distribution [#]_ instead of a point value; these attributes also require source information from the user.

 .. _ecm-sources:

-Acceptable sources for ECM input definitions include: RSMeans_ (for cost); `EnergyPlus/OpenStudio`_ (for performance, see :ref:`step 2 <analysis-step-2>`); databases from EIA_, `ENERGY STAR`_, and national labs; peer-reviewed journal publications or reports; and product literature.
+Acceptable sources for ECM input definitions include: RSMeans_ (for installed cost); `EnergyPlus/OpenStudio`_ (for energy efficiency, see :ref:`step 2 <analysis-step-2>`); databases from EIA_, `ENERGY STAR`_, and national labs; peer-reviewed journal publications or reports; and product literature.

 Selections for the applicable baseline market parameters are used in :ref:`step 2 <analysis-step-2>` to retrieve total energy use, |CO2|, and operating cost data for the baseline market.
 The ECM can then be applied to that baseline market to calculate savings impacts.
 The specific values available for all of the applicable baseline market parameters are included in the :ref:`ecm-applicable-baseline-market` section.